mina-y-khalil/100-Python-Projects/README.md

 ---

-Stay tuned as we build up to 100 projects — one commit at a time! 🚀
+Stay tuned as I build up to 100 projects! 🚀

 ## 📘 Course Attribution

 These projects were developed during my applied study in:
 🎓 **_“The Complete Python Pro Bootcamp” by [Angela Yu](https://github.com/angelabauer) – [London App Brewery](https://github.com/appbrewery)_**

-The course provided structure and guidance, but each implementation is my own.
-I’ve modified, extended, and refactored many of them to strengthen my understanding and prepare for real-world scenarios.
+The course provided the overall structure, but each implementation in this repository is fully written by me.
+I've modified, extended, and optimized many of the original concepts to reinforce real-world problem-solving and software engineering principles.